Find Affordable College Courses

 Medford, MA

-You’ll join some of the best and brightest minds around you if you attend Tufts University.
-The school came in at #4 on this year’s Best Value Engineering Physics Schools in the New England Region list.
-Located in the large suburb of Medford, Tufts is a private not-for-profit school with a fairly large student population.
+You’ll be in good company if you decide to attend Tufts University.
+It ranked #4 on our 2023 Best Value Engineering Physics Schools in the New England Region list.
+Located in the large suburb of Medford, Tufts is a private not-for-profit college with a large student population.

 Tufts undergraduate students pay an average of $63,000 in tuition and fees each year.